 Read more about the project

 This endeavour, initiated in 2015, is also a fundamental to build a reliable affiliation system for professional mediators specialised in cross-border family conflicts.
 The long term aim is to create a global network of international family mediators.

-These documents are also available in WORD format: English, French and Russian.
+These documents are also available in WORD format: English, French, Spanish and Russian.

 Read more about the project